agourlay/json-2-csv/Readme.md

 =========

-- transforms a file containing a collection of JSON into a CSV file.
+- transforms a file containing a JSON collection into a CSV file.
 - nested objects are turned into extra columns.
 - works in a streaming fashion allowing the processing of very large files.
 - the JSON objects at the collection level must share a common structure.